jiritobolka/jiritobolka.github.io/_posts/2014-08-15-building-parallel-coordinates.md

 perex: Right place to start building amazing custom data visualizations.
 ---

 Let's learn how to create a custom visualization with our Javascript Visualization SDK and embed it to your dashboard.
 The tutorial is divided into several logical parts based on steps that you have to accomplish.
-You can also <a href=”link-to-download-package”>download the complete example</a>.
+You can also <a href="link-to-download-package">download the complete example</a>.

 What we are going to build is the visualization that is called Parallel Coordinates.
 It shows one attribute measured by multiple metrics.
 Imagine a following use case: